 No, we do not allow visits in our Phase II, Board & Train program.
 However, we do have a WORKING midway turnover lesson that is done at the two week point.
 Our Training Supervisor will contact you to arrange your midway turnover lesson.

 Please don’t.
-We will contact you halfway through your dog’s training program with a formal update.
+We will personally contact you halfway through your dog’s training program with a formal update.
+In addition, you will receive daily report cards that cover training, social play, feeding, and health and welfare reports.
 If we have ANY concerns about your dog’s training progress, health or overall well-being we will contact you right away.

 Yes, but not everyday, please.
 You may call the kennel side of the house and inquire about your dog’s general overall well-being, but please know they can not answer training questions.